 11. Figure out what food you want to serve at your wedding.

 In addition to your wedding venue, you’ll also need to think about catering.
-If you’re hosting a large event with many guests coming from out of town, it’s worth the investment to hire an outside caterer to come on-site.
+If you’re hosting a large event with many guests from out of town, hiring an outside caterer to come on-site is worth the investment.
 Your planner can help you tremendously by recommending caterers and vendors, so just let them know your preferences and styles.

 12. Choose who will be in your wedding or bridal party and guest list.